LiliumOS/LiliumFS-Spec/AlternativeStreams.md

 # Alternative Streams

-1. Every PhantomFS Primary Object contains 1 or more Streams, which defines data and associated metadata of the Object.
+1. Every PhantomFS object contains 1 or more Streams, which defines data and associated metadata of the Object.
 Each stream has a name, called an id, a set of flags, and associated data.

 2. Recommended Practice: Operating Systems should make it possible to directly read (and, in some cases, write) the contents of an alternative stream.
-If a stream with id `Stream` is attached to a primary object with path `/foo/bar/baz`, then it should be possible to access that stream with the path `/foo/bar/$$baz$Stream`.
+If a stream with id `Stream` is attached to an object with path `/foo/bar/baz`, then it should be possible to access that stream with the path `/foo/bar/$$baz$Stream`.
 If multiple streams with the same id exists, the first should be named `/foo/bar/$$baz$Stream$0`, the second `/foo/bar/$$baz$Stream$1`, etc.

 ## Alternative Stream Listing

-1. Each Primary Object shall have a Stream with id `Streams`.
+1. Each object shall have a Stream with id `Streams`.
 This stream contains the list of streams available on the object.
 The size of the stream shall be a whole number multiple of 128 bytes, divided into individual elements of 128 bytes, which are interpreted according to the following Rust structure

 ```rust
 #[repr(C,align(128))]